Admissions: USC Mann PharmD Program

 How to Apply

-Once you confirm you have met the eligibility requirements listed below, your next steps are:
+Once you confirm you have met the eligibility requirements listed above, follow the following steps to apply:

 • Arrange for three letters of recommendation to be sent directly to PharmCAS.
 One letter must be from a science professor with whom you took a class and/or did research.
 The remaining two letters may be from professors, advisers, researchers, pharmacists or employers.
 If you are reapplying from one year prior you only need to submit one new letter of recommendation.

-Applicants are encouraged to apply by the priority deadline, which qualifies you for selection for early interview dates and admissions decisions, scholarship considerations, and a reduced deposit fee if admitted.
+Applicants are encouraged to apply by the priority deadline.
+This will make you eligible for early interview dates, scholarship considerations, and a reduced deposit fee, if admitted.

 It is advisable that you submit your PharmCAS application as early as possible.
 Generally, PharmCAS takes two to five weeks to process your application and send it to USC Mann.
 You may use PharmCAS Applicant Help Center for further assistance.